Amrr-Tarek/CheckMate/FIRESTORE_TODO.md

 ## Abdo
 - [ ] Idk how do you want the calendar to be implemented in the database
+    - [ ] Upon adding tasks in the calendar.. append it to the firestore database
-    - Modify the Home Page to fetch the tasks from the database
+    - [ ] Modify the Home Page to fetch the tasks from the firestore database
 - [ ] Add the graph and resize it so it fits the container in the homePage
 - [ ] Further Validation in the Signup page..
 In the application scope not firebase scope..